An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Materials and Methods

 \subsubsection{Denoising and Filtering}

-In ECG signal processing, denoising plays a crucial role in accurate feature extraction and prediction of medical conditions, including epileptic seizures.
-The primary artifacts in ECG signals include power line interference, motion artifacts, and baseline wander.
-In seizure prediction, the baseline wander artifact, which is often triggered by respiration or body movements, might provide valuable information about the underlying physiological conditions related to the connection between the ANS and the cardiovascular system during a seizure.
-Eliminating it completely can lead to the loss of subtle seizure-related patterns embedded in low-frequency oscillations.
-Preserving this component allows feature extraction methods to capture both high-frequency and low-frequency dynamics, enhancing predictive performance.
+Denoising is a critical step in ECG signal processing, particularly for reliable feature extraction and seizure prediction.
+Common artifacts in ECG recordings include power line interference, motion artifacts, and baseline wander.
+Notably, baseline wander--often caused by respiration or body movement--may contain physiologically relevant information reflecting interactions between the ANS and cardiovascular dynamics during seizure development.
+Therefore, completely removing this component may lead to the loss of informative low-frequency patterns.

-Accordingly, a low-pass filtering strategy was employed to keep slow-changing components like baseline wander while suppressing high-frequency noise that can obscure signal interpretation.
-By maintaining this balance, we are able to ensure that noise reduction does not compromise predictive information, resulting in more reliable and accurate seizure forecasting models.
+To address this, a low-pass filtering strategy is adopted to preserve slow-varying components, including baseline wander, while attenuating high-frequency noise that may obscure relevant signal features.
+This approach maintains a balance between noise reduction and information preservation, ultimately supporting more robust and accurate seizure prediction.